Flybuys vs Everyday Rewards: How they compare

 Here are a few things you can do to boost your rewards earnings potential:

-- Download the relevant app or add the card to your digital wallet so that you always have it on you when you’re shopping.
+- Download the relevant app or add the card to your digital wallet, if you haven’t already.
 You’re more likely to forget your physical card at home than your phone.

 - Check the app for any offers before you go shopping.
 You might also choose to go in weekly and activate them so that you don’t have to worry about checking.